kwongtn/UTeM-R.Programming_Stat.Proj./REPORT.md

 ### Combined graph
 ![Combined line chart of visitors of each state](./images/Q1_CombinedBar.png)

+## Conclusion
+> What can you conclude regarding difference of number of visitors between those states?
+You can use other information of the states to elaborate your conclusion.

 # Question 2
 ## Data Summary
 - Brand Summary